How to Turn Your Camper into a Tiny Farmhouse on Wheels

 The Heart of the Home: Cozy Camper Interior Design Kitchen Upgrades

-My camper interior design kitchen makeover started with peel-and-stick backsplash tiles and ended with a thrifted wooden spice rack I adore.
-I added butcher block-style contact paper on the counter and used reclaimed wood for open shelving.
+Start the camper interior design kitchen makeover with stick-on backsplash tiles.
+This is the glow-up!
+End it with a thrifted wooden spice rack.
+Add butcher block-style contact paper on the counter and reclaimed wood for open shelving.

-Little swaps like these made my tiny RV kitchen feel less like a cramped corner and more like a farmhouse-ready heart of the home.
+Little swaps like these make the tiny RV kitchen feel less like a tight corner and more like a farmhouse-ready heart of the home.

 Enamelware Everything: Dishes That Tell a Story